What are antler point restrictions?

 Counties with a 4 antler point minimum

 These counties require that bucks you harvest have at least four antler points on one side of their rack.
 This rule applies to both the archery and firearms deer hunting seasons.
-It does not apply to youth portions of the firearms deer season.
+It does not apply to hunters who are 15 years or younger on Sept.
+15, 2022 during the archery deer season and all portions of the firearms deer season.

 - Boone (does not apply within the city limits of Columbia)

 - Cass (applies to part of county.
 See Kansas City Urban Zone)

 - Platte (applies to part of county.
 See Kansas City Urban Zone)